-I call this one-pass edit the Single Edit Solution, and it comprises full line editing plus copyediting (see definitions above) as well as some limited general editing/developmental guidance where needed; examples of this would be a character behaving inconsistently, logical errors, flat scenes, continuity issues, etc. In the case of novels, I include a provision for post-edit checking of up to 2,000 words of rewritten material at no additional cost.
+I call this one-pass edit the Single Edit Solution, and it comprises full copyediting plus selective line editing as well as some limited general editing/developmental guidance where needed; examples of this would be a character behaving inconsistently, logical errors, flat scenes, continuity issues, etc. In the case of novels, I include a provision for post-edit checking of up to 2,000 words of rewritten material at no additional cost.
 This last is aimed at solving the problem of new errors being introduced post-edit.

 “I’m delighted at each opportunity to work with Dario Ciriello, who vastly improves my story and writing with every editing pass.
 He works with warmth and compassion to boot, supporting me as a writer and a person as we puzzle out thorny writing issues that would otherwise be demoralizing to tackle on my own.
 Dario has edited three of my novels so far, and I look forward to a long-term working relationship together.”

 – William Hertling, author of the highly-acclaimed 2016 tech thriller “Kill Process” and the hit “Avogadro Corp.” series of SF/tech thrillers. http://www.williamhertling.com